 Upgraded Havoc: Fastest rate of fire in class.
 Survivor's Balance: Last shot reduces recoil by 50% for the next 20 seconds.
 Stacks to 2.

-Rate of fire is the only good thing about this weapon.
+Rate of fire on Renewed Courage is the only good thing about this weapon.
 Low damage, decent mag size.
 Again, good for proc’ing hit streak components, but otherwise to be avoided.

 Pulse Accelerators use seal technology to generate destructive energy.
 Charges to fire a burst of energy projectiles.